rufio-tf2/skeleton-config/README.md

 For example, on Spy I have <kbd>MOUSE4</kbd> execute the `lastdisguise` command, but on Pyro <kbd>MOUSE4</kbd> does a `detonatorJump`.
 You can create shift-modified versions of these.
 I define these class-specific overrides in that class's `key_modifiers.cfg` file.

-Here are my class-specific overrides:
+Here are some class-specific overrides I've used:

 <details>
   <summary>Engineer</summary>